 It is important that an Executor realise the personal risks involved if the Executor distributes the estate within 6 months from the date of death of the Will-maker.

-Peter and Alex have administered a vast number of estates throughout their careers.
+Peter has administered a vast number of estates throughout their careers.
 We understand that funds are not always available to the estate to meet the cost of legal fees.
 At Daley Law Practice we do not require our client, the Executor of the estate, to pay for the administration of the estate at the outset of the matter.
 We provide an estimate of our fees and then we hold our account until the estate administration has been finalised.

 We act for persons who have been left out of the estate or who have not been provided with an adequate share.
 A lot of times step-children or de facto partners are overlooked by the Will-maker.
 We help people address this wrong and while we do so we do not require our clients to pay their legal fees until they receive their just share from the estate.

-Peter and Alex have acted for a number of clients who find themselves without adequate provision following the death of a family member, usually a parent, step-parent or de facto partner.
+Peter has have acted for a number of clients who find themselves without adequate provision following the death of a family member, usually a parent, step-parent or de facto partner.
 In this event we will give Notice to the Executor of the estate advising of your intention to make a claim upon the estate.
 We take steps to have such claims considered by an experienced mediator at the earliest opportunity.
 This way the legal fees of the client and of the estate are minimised and the claims may be resolved sooner than proceeding to trial which is an expensive and prolonged process.